themeselection/e-commerce-app/README.md

 ## Features

-- Vue 3 & Vuetify 3
+- Contains Listing page for products
 - Responsive e-commerce app
 - Build using msw
 - Ready to use